rience/turbolinks/README.md

+# Turbolinks with Content Security Policy headers support

-# Turbolinks is no longer under active development
+This is fork of Turbolinks that is no longer under active development that adds support for Content Security Policy headers.
+It addresses following problems

-Please note that Turbolinks is no longer under active development.
-It has been superseded by a new framework called [Turbo](https://github.com/hotwired/turbo), which is part of the [Hotwire](https://hotwire.dev) umbrella.
+1. Incorrect reload on page access if `data-turbolinks-track="reload"` is used (https://github.com/turbolinks/turbolinks/issues/464)

 # Turbolinks